 Pro Tip: Leave the oven on set at 200 degrees while you work through the frying process to keep the chicken hot but not over cooking it so that you can serve hot sandwiches to everyone.

 What to Serve with Fried Chicken Sandwich

 It’s hard to beat a crisp potato chip with a fried chicken sandwich.
 But a large salad, some delicious rice and beans, or just baked beans are pretty good too.
-And if you are really feeling up to it, a creamy mac and cheese cools off that spicy thigh pretty well too.
+And if you are really feeling up to it, a smoked mac and cheese cools off that spicy thigh pretty well too.
 Heck, I’d skip the bun and put the chicken atop the mac and cheese with the slaw piled on top.
 If you love french fries as much as the next person, these are a staple as well.